materna-se/declab/CONTRIBUTING.md

 # Contributing

-First of all, thank you for considering contributing to declab's development!
+First of all, thank you for considering contributing to declab!
 Reading and following these guidelines will help us make the contribution process easy and effective for everyone involved.
-It also communicates that you agree to respect the time of the developers managing and developing our projects.
+It also communicates that you agree to respect the time of the developers managing and developing this project.
 In return, we will reciprocate that respect by addressing your issue, assessing changes, and helping you finalize your pull requests.

 ## Code of Conduct

 We take our open source community seriously and hold ourselves and other contributors to high standards of communication.
-By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/declab/CODE-OF-CONDUCT.md).
+By participating and contributing to this project, you agree to uphold our [Code of Conduct](https://github.com/declab/CODE_OF_CONDUCT.md).

 ## Getting Started